DevHoot/gatsby-casper/src/content/how-to-host-react-websites-on-github.-a-comprehensive-guide!.md

 ```

-_Note_ : Here focus :eyes: on the deploy command.
+_Note_ : Here focus on the deploy command.
 This says to gh-pages with the -b flag that our master branch will be used to deploy with the -d flag, the build folder which has our compiled, production ready code.
 The **"-b master"** is necessary as gh-pages by default deploys to the gh-pages branch.
 Even if you don't have one in your repository it will create one for you and then use it for the deployment process.
-Now you'll wonder :confused: what's wrong in deploying to the **gh-pages** branch.
+Now you'll wonder what's wrong in deploying to the **gh-pages** branch.
 So remember which url we added as a remote for our local repo?
 It was the master branch's url.
 All the branches on GitHub have different URLs.
 Similarly, the default gh-pages url has a different url than the master branch.
 In our case it's [https://github.com/your-username/github-hosted-react-site/tree/gh-pages](#) .
 So if you don't include the **-b master** thing in the deploy field you'll see a 404 once you deploy as the gh-pages is deploying on the gh-pages branch while the site url is of the master branch.
-So it's like aiming at one thing & shooting :gun: at other.
+So it's like aiming at one thing & shooting at other.

 > However, in case you want to host your site on the gh-pages branch, just remove the **-b master** part from the deploy field.
 Also, do not forget to add the url of your gh-pages as a git remote in your local repo.
 The homepage field remains unchanged.